swlacy/hugoblog/content/about.md

 ##### Sept.
 2021 — Oct.
 2021 (Short-Term Contract): IT Support Specialist at Anvil Corporation

-At Anvil Corporation, I used PowerShell and Quest KACE to automate network-based workstation re-imaging, improving deployment time metrics; performed hardware upgrades on workstations and servers to accelerate business-critical AutoCAD rendering processes; and carried out on-site network maintenance and inventory cataloging to ensure consistant remote, WFH employee access.
+At Anvil Corporation, I used PowerShell and Quest KACE to automate network-based workstation re-imaging, improving deployment time metrics; performed hardware upgrades on workstations and servers to accelerate business-critical AutoCAD rendering processes; and carried out on-site network maintenance and inventory cataloging to ensure consistent remote, WFH employee access.

 ### Education